270 Park Avenue (2025–present)

-The tower replaces the 55-story Union Carbide Building, built in 1960 and demolished in 2021, which housed the global headquarters for JPMorgan Chase.
-The financial firm is using 383 Madison Avenue until it can move into the new building.
+Designed by the firm of Foster + Partners with an estimated construction cost of $3 billion to $4 billion, the skyscraper rises 1,388 ft.
+Formally topped off in August 2025, the tower replaces the 52-story Union Carbide Building, built in 1960 and demolished in 2021.
+The older building was originally the headquarters of American chemical company Union Carbide.

 Site

-270 Park Avenue is in the Midtown Manhattan neighborhood of New York City.
-It occupied an entire city block bounded by Madison Avenue to the west, 48th Street to the north, Park Avenue to the east, and 47th Street to the south.
-The land lot covers about 80000 ft2 with a frontage of 200 ft on either avenue and 400 ft on either street.
-Nearby buildings include the old New York Mercantile Library and 400 Madison Avenue to the west; Tower 49 to the northwest; 277 Park Avenue to the east; 245 Park Avenue to the southeast; and 383 Madison Avenue to the south.
+Located in New York City's Midtown Manhattan neighborhood, 270 Park Avenue occupies the entire city block bounded by Madison Avenue to the west, 48th Street to the north, Park Avenue to the east, and 47th Street to the south.
+The lot measures about 80000 ft2 with a frontage of 200 ft on each avenue and 400 ft on each street.

-The completion of the underground Grand Central Terminal in 1913 resulted in the rapid development of Terminal City, the area around Grand Central, as well as a corresponding increase in real-estate prices.
-Among these were office buildings such as the Chanin Building, Bowery Savings Bank Building, and New York Central Building, as well as hotels like the Biltmore, Commodore, Waldorf Astoria, and Summit.
-The site of 270 Park Avenue had been occupied by a six-building complex, the Hotel Marguery, which opened in 1917 and was developed by Charles V. Paterno.
+The lot is part of Terminal City, the area that developed rapidly after the 1913 completion of the largely underground Grand Central Terminal.
+The buildings erected in the following years included office buildings such as the Chanin Building, Bowery Savings Bank Building and New York Central Building, and hotels such as the Biltmore, Commodore, Waldorf Astoria, and Summit.
+The site of 270 Park Avenue was occupied by a six-building complex, the Hotel Marguery, which opened in 1917 and was developed by Charles V. Paterno.
 The stone-clad hotel was 12 stories high and designed in the Renaissance Revival style.
 By 1920, the area had become what The New York Times called "a great civic centre".

+The Hotel Marguery was replaced by the 52-story Union Carbide Building, the first structure to occupy the entire block, which opened in 1960.
+The building eventually became JPMorgan Chase's global headquarters.
+Among the site's current neighbors are the old New York Mercantile Library and 400 Madison Avenue to the west; Tower 49 to the northwest; 277 Park Avenue to the east; 245 Park Avenue to the southeast; and 383 Madison Avenue to the south.